-Under the T&D Licence there is a provision for an Allowance for Funds Used During Construction ("AFUDC").
+Under the T&D Licence there is a provision for an AFUDC.
 This capitalisation of the Financing Cost is calculated by multiplying the Company's Cost of Capital rate by the average work in progress for each month.
-The cost of capital rate for 2016 was 7.75% (2015:8.25%) as agreed with the ERA, in accordance with the T&D Licence, and is reviewed annually.
+The cost of capital rate for 2016 is 7.75% (2015:8.25%) as agreed with the ERA, in accordance with the T&D Licence, and will be reviewed annually.

-The AFUDC amount for the First Quarter 2016 totalled \$1.9 million, an increase of \$1 million from \$0.9 million for the First Quarter 2015.
-This increase was attributable to higher capital expenditure, driven primarily by the generation project.
+The AFUDC amount for the Third Quarter 2016 totalled \$0.8 million, a decrease of \$0.6 million from \$1.4 million for the Third Quarter 2015.
+This decrease is due to the decrease in the work in progress assets driven primarily by the generation expansion project completed in June 2016.